August 2013 Newsletter

 We’ve been doing a lot of research into reviews, and it’s pretty clear that they help to attract more bookings.
 Equally, they can be open to abuse, as we’re sure you know.
 So, we’ve created a review format that allows people to focus on the positive aspects of your holiday cottage.

-A reviewer writes about their 'Favourite' things about it.
-Moreover, they can also add an eye-catching photo, adding greater authenticity.
+A reviewer writes about their ‘Favourite’ things about it.
+Moreover, they can also add an eye-catching photo, which adds greater authenticity.

-When a review is submitted, we'll moderate it first.
-If it's abusive or runs contrary to the principles of My Favourite Reviews, we won't permit it to be published.
-Assuming we publish it, we'll send you an e-mail to inform you of its existence.
-Check it, and if you don't think it is appropriate, then Login to your Member's Area.
-Select the 'Manage Reviews' button, which will allow you to remove it.
+When a review is submitted, we’ll moderate it first.
+We won’t permit it to be published if it’s abusive or contrary to My Favourite Reviews’ principles, we won’t permit it to be published.
+Assuming we publish it, we’ll send you an e-mail to inform you of its existence.
+Check it, and if you don’t think it is appropriate, then Log in to your Member’s Area.
+Select the ‘Manage Reviews’ button, which will allow you to remove it.

-We'll be developing this function during the autumn, so if you think of ways to improve its appeal further, then do let us know.
+We’ll be developing this function during the autumn, so please let us know if you think of ways to improve its appeal further, then please us know.

-In the meantime, feel free to invite past guests etc., to post a review of your property and include the link to your page.
-By the way, if you submit a review from your own address, we'll see that, and it won't get published!
+In the meantime, feel free to invite past guests, etc., to post a review of your property and include the link on your page.
+By the way, if you submit a review from your own address, we’ll see that, and it won’t get published!

 Why Sweeping a Chimney Might Save A Life